 Fault Finding and Repair Module

 The fault-finding task will use the project disclosed on the expert forum.

+Final task will publish in competition.
+Block diagram of task 2 month before competition.

 The boards may be conventional through hole (TH), surface mount technology (SMT) or mixed technology boards.
 Surface Mount Devices (SMD) shall have no less than 0.65 mm of pin pitch.
 And all surface mounted passive devices shall not be smaller than 0805 foot-print.